sottom/sottom.github.io/_posts/2018-09-29-AcceleratingIT-Shopify-App.md

 ---
 layout: post
-title:  "Starting a blog"
+title:  "AcceleratingIT Shopify App"
 date:   2018-09-15 22:15:00
 author: Mitchell Sotto
-categories: other
+categories: ruby-on-rails, react
-tags: mitchell
+tags: microservice
 ---
 ### Who am I
 My name is Mitchell Sotto.
 I'm a masters student in the Marriott School of Business at Brigham Young University studying Information Systems Management.
 If this were a resume, that's about all I could fit on the page, which is why I'm starting this blog.
 I need a way to get my real thoughts out about the experiences that I've been having at work, school, and anywhere else so that people actually understand what I do, and like to do with my time.